Glossary

 Any gas that absorbs infrared radiation in the atmosphere.
 Greenhouse gases include, but are not limited to, water vapor, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrochlorofluorocarbons (HCFCs), ozone (O3), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulphur hexafluoride (SF6).

-• ICROA Accreditation
+• ICROA Programme Approval

 Annual certification delivered upon successful completion of an annual third-party verification audit against the requirements of the ICROA Code of Best Practice.
+See here for more information on the ICROA Code of Best Practice.

 • ICROA Code of Best Practice

-Reference document that contains guidance, criteria and requirements against which organisations applying for the ICROA Accreditation are audited annually.
+Reference document that contains guidance, criteria and requirements against which organisations applying for ICROA Approval are audited annually.
+See here for more information on the ICROA Code of Best Practice.

 • ICROA Conditional Endorsement